timelystream/timelystream.com/docs/troubleshooting/os-error-codes.md

 ---
 title: List of OS error codes
 description:
-  List of OS error codes that may be reported by QuestDB running on Linux and Windows.
+  List of OS error codes that may be reported by Blazar running on Linux and Windows.
 ---

-The following document contains a partial list of Operating System (OS) error codes that can be reported when running QuestDB and brief descriptions for them.
+The following document contains a partial list of Operating System (OS) error codes that can be reported when running Blazar and brief descriptions for them.

 ## Where to find error codes

-QuestDB includes OS error codes into the `[<code>]` part of the exception message written to the error logs:
+Blazar includes OS error codes into the `[<code>]` part of the exception message written to the error logs:

 ```
-io.questdb.cairo.CairoException: [24] could not open read-only [file=/root/.questdb/db/cpu/service.k]
+io.blazar.cairo.CairoException: [24] could not open read-only [file=/root/.blazar/db/cpu/service.k]
 ```

 The above message reports error code 24 which is "Too many open files" on Linux.